kodlian/Eki/README.md

 <p align="center">
 <img src="logo.png" alt="logo"/>
 <br/><br/>
-Eki is a framework to manage easily concurrency in your apps that wraps the powerful API Grand Central Dispatch.
+Eki lets you manage easily concurrency in your apps.
+This framework make Grand Central Dispatch API more friendly and fun to use.
 </p>

 ## Requirements